WeblateOrg/weblate/docs/admin/management.rst

 .. django-admin:: updategit

-Fetches remote Git repositories and updates internal cache.
+Fetches remote VCS repositories and updates internal cache.

 You can either define which project or component to update (eg.
 ``weblate/master``) or use ``--all`` to update all existing components.